 Rooms 125 (4 suites, 3 junior suites, 42 executive rooms, 11 family, 2 shower only, 113 no-smoking, 8 groundfloor, 2 single, 3 for disabled).
 B&B about €150 pps (€55 low season), ss €20.
 Lift, 24 hr room service.
 No SC.
 Closed 22-27 Dec.
 Amex, Diners, MasterCard, Visa.

-This attractive little contemporary restaurant is accessible from the hotel foyer but it also has its own entrance (and parking at the door), giving it more of a feeling of independent restaurant than hotel dining room - and it is popular with local people popping in for a bite, so there's always a bit of a buzz.
+Formal evening dining and Sunday lunch are offered in the traditional Camilaun Restaurant (where breakfast is also served), and The Ardilaun Bistro offers an informal option.
+An attractive little contemporary restaurant, it is accessible from the hotel foyer but it also has its own entrance (and parking at the door), giving it more of a feeling of independent restaurant than hotel dining room - and it is popular with local people popping in for a bite, so there's always a bit of a buzz.
+Ultan Cooke (formerly of Aniar and Ballynahinch Castle) took over as Executive Head Chef late in 2016, and he clearly enjoys showcasing local and West of Ireland suppliers.